StevensonJoe/Projects-/README.md

 Script to collect discharge information for containers going into Port of Felixstowe and output to a .txt file.

 ### Input
-List of container numbers separated by a newline or \n e.g.
+List of container numbers separated by a newline e.g.

 	MSKU0133288
 	MRKU2616998